Anderson School District Five starts back with many good surprises

 At Robert Anderson Middle School, a seventh grade math educator was crowned teacher of the year for 2019-2020, and her gift was a new Toyota Highlander.

 “I didn’t know what was going on at first, but then the confetti flew over me and I don’t know, I kind of went numb for a second.
-It was just unreal,” said Carrie simpson, teacher at Robert Anderson Middle.
+It was just unreal,” said Carrie Simpson, teacher at Robert Anderson Middle School.

 “It’s an honor to have someone believe in me and what I do in my classroom, but it’s more about my kids.
 It’s all for my kids,” Simpson said.